Follow these steps to pinpoint the problem

 This can be caused by several different things such as a damaged or dead USB flash drive, outdated software and drivers, partition issues, wrong file system, and device conflicts.
 Other causes like faulty hardware, a dead system controller, or USB ports require professional assistance from your device manufacturer or a certified computer technician.

 While it’s not easy to pinpoint the exact reason why your computer won’t recognize the USB stick, you can work through various possible solutions until it works again.

 We’ve rounded up some effective solutions that can work when you’re experiencing USB connection issues.
-Most of these also apply to different devices such as disk drives, mice, video game controllers and more, which requires a connection via USB.
+Most of these also apply to different devices such as disk drives, mice, video game controllers, and more, which require a connection via USB.